 The Federal PELL Grant program provides a foundation of assistance to which other forms of aid may be added.
 Eligibility for the Federal PELL Grant Program is determined by a standard formula that is revised and approved every year by the federal government.
 Unlike loans, grants do not have to be paid back.
+A student can receive a Federal Pell Grant for no more than six academic years.

 Federal Supplemental Educational Opportunity Grant (FSEOG): Federal Supplemental Educational Opportunity Grants are available to a limited number of students with exceptional financial need.
 Grants are based on available funds and do not have to be repaid.
-Need is determined by the financial resources of the student and parents and the cost of attending school.
+Need is determined by the financial resources of the student's family and the cost of attending school.